Program Highlights

 Accreditation

-The Early Childhood Education Associate of Applied Science degree program at Baker College is accredited by the Commission on the Accreditation of Early Childhood Higher Education Programs of the National Association for the Education of Young Children.
-The current accreditation term runs from March 2021 through March 2023.
+The Early Childhood Education Associate of Applied Science at Baker College is accredited by the Commission on the Accreditation of Early Childhood Higher Education Programs of the National Association for the Education of Young Children.
+The current accreditation term runs from March 2021 through March 2028.

 On Campus Unavailable